 Forestay: we need to have some work done on our bow roller to fit our anchor.
 As part of this we will move the attachment point forward a little so that the furler for the yankee jib will be clear of it.
 As the forestay will not be used for any roller reefing or roller furling sails it can be dyneema, the same as the rest of the rigging.
 I have designed a way to neatly connect a Dyneema forestay (and tension it/remove the gains in length from creep) to our bow roller.
 The changes to the bow roller will include a guard to make sure that neither the anchor not the anchor chain can ever chafe against the dyneema.

 Bowsprit for Code Zero or Asymmetric Spinnaker: we will fit a removable bowsprit such as this one from Selden.
 This is the key to significantly improving light wind performance.
 Using a second continuous line furler we will be able to fly either a huge Code Zero (flat sail for going upwind in light conditions where we would be very under powered at the moment) or an Asymmetric spinnaker (much easier to use than a traditional spinnaker although not quite as good for going directly downwind).
-We could save quite a bit of money initially by using “socks” rather than a furler for these sails.
+We could save quite a bit of money initially by using “socks” rather than a furler for the spinnaker.

 Downwind extras: We have two more options for downwind sailing.
 One is a Mizzen Staysail (like an Asymmetric Spinnaker flying from the mizzen mast).
 The second is to add a hank on jib (of appropriate size) to the forestay.
 The yankee jib can then be poled out on one side and the hanked on jib/genoa poled out on the other side.
 This is the classic downwind setup for ocean cruisers.

 So if that is where we want to be.
 Now we just need to get from A to B.

 First task is all the chainplates and the bow roller so we can get the rigging sorted and the masts up.